eli-pavlov/Python-WebSocket-Project/README.md

 </div>

 ## :star2: About the Project
-This project is a sample application that
+This project is a multi-client status report application, built using websockets for TCP communications and Sqlite as lightweigt database for status storage.
+"Select" library was used to enable multiple simultaneous connections without each connection blocking each other.